canvasplus/extension/README.md

 <br>

+<br><br>
+# ⚠️ Important Notice About Summer Updates - 5/26
+The extension is always being maintained, but during the summer, updates\* will NOT be released on chrome, firefox, etc. For people doing summer school and/or really interested in the project, updates WILL be released on GitHub.
+All updates made over the summer will be released in one large update around the end of August.
+I've decided to not update major web browsers because updating the extension would generally involve a popup letting people know the extension has been updated.
+I don't imagine people want to think about school during the summer, and I wouldn't want to risk losing any users when we could just not bother anyone by releasing all the summer changes at the end of August. \*The one exception to this is if someone ports the extension to a new browser, I'll publish it to its web store over the summer, since there's no active users who could be annoyed by an update notification.

+Also, you can expect less updates over the summer in general, because its harder to develop when you don't have courses that are actively being updated.
+Thanks!

+<br><br>

 # 📚  About
 Canvas+ is a free chrome extension that improves the experience of students using Canvas, with support for the following toggleable features: